fdominguezm/PersonalWebsite/content/_index.md

 background = "#273377"
 color = "#fff"
 description = """
-This repository includes the projects that were developed in the Artifial Intelligence Systems course.
-They Include different variations of neural networks, the ways they obtained knowledge and applied it.
+This repository includes the projects that were developed in the Artificial Intelligence Systems course.
+They include different variations of neural networks, the ways they obtained knowledge and applied it.
 It was one of the most interesting courses I took.
-Everyhting was coded in Python using its libraries.
+Everything was coded in Python using its libraries.
 """

 [[extra.top_projects]]